url-kaist/AlterGround-LeGO-LOAM/README.md

 ## Warning

-**LiDAR points from KITTI dataset are de-skewed, so you should do de-skewing first or restore/change the de-skewing/KITTI-adaptive code:**(These codes are changed for using KITTI dataset)
+**Our codes are modified to use LiDAR points from KITTI dataset that were de-skewed, so you should do de-skewing first or restore/change the de-skewing/KITTI-adaptive code to use other dataset**(i.e, codes are changed as follows)

 1. utility.h
 ```cpp